-The LEA's coordinator for ELL programs is the Academy's Federal Programs Coordinator.
+The LEA's coordinator for ELL programs is the Learning Support Compliance Manager.

 The Board directs the ELL coordinator to develop and implement language instruction programs that:

 (1) Identify English Language Learner (ELL) students through the use of a home language survey OR by including home language questions on the school enrollment form.
 The same assessment methods must be used on all students.
 If using an enrollment form, the questions should include at least the following: